-We estimate that the net proceeds to us from the sale of 1,311,277 shares of common stock offered by us in this offering will be approximately \$48.8 million, based on the public offering price of \$40.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that our net proceeds will be approximately \$60.2 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of \$65.0 million of common stock offered by us in this offering will be approximately \$60.6 million, based on an assumed public offering price of \$47.49 per share, which is the last reported sale price of our common stock on The NASDAQ Global Select Market on June 20, 2014, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any of the proceeds from any sale of shares in this offering by the selling stockholders.